tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 anything about the properties of the numbers when it is trying to optimize. it probably also prevents SIMD. does the lack of locality hurt too?

+## conclusion

+ethics note: i don't endorse ml. please don't

+## more thonks

-## scalar-valued is less efficient than tensor-valued
+### scalar-valued is less efficient than tensor-valued

 we managed to remove a lot of the overhead *for the program we had*, but the overall architecture did not improve. to do that, we need to move from